St. Louis, MO

-Lawyers speaking to people injured by Xarelto believe that Bayer Pharmaceuticals and Johnson & Johnson’s Janssen Pharmaceuticals may also find themselves defending Xarelto as Boehringer Ingelheim Pharmaceuticals Inc. did in the case of Pradaxa.
+The lawyers pursuing the Xarelto lawsuit believe that Bayer Pharmaceuticals and Johnson & Johnson’s Janssen Pharmaceuticals may also find themselves defending Xarelto as Boehringer Ingelheim Pharmaceuticals Inc. did in the case of Pradaxa.
 Xarelto is now the top prescribed anticoagulant in the U.S and has shown similar serious injuries as in the case of Pradaxa.

-July 12, 2012 - When a new drug is introduced and the manufacturer claims that the drug is supposed to either offer a major advancement in treatment or provide a treatment where no adequate treatment exists, the U.S. Food and Drug Administration gives the drug "priority review" status, meaning more FDA resources will be directed towards reviewing the drug than would be typical, with the goal of completing review of the drug in six months rather than the ten to twelve months the FDA usually spends reviewing standard drugs.
+July 12, 2012 - When a new drug is introduced and the manufacturer claims that the drug is supposed to either offer a major advancement in treatment or provide a treatment where no adequate treatment exists, the U.S. Food and Drug Administration gives the drug "priority review" status, meaning more FDA resources will be directed towards reviewing the drug, more than the average, with the goal of completing review of the drug in six months rather than the ten to twelve months the FDA usually spends reviewing standard drugs.